Yvonne1983/pdsnd_github/README.md

 ### Project Title
 Replace the Project Title
 Data Analysis of US Bike Share

 ### Description
 Describe what your project is about and what it does
+- interactive questionaire created with the help of python based on raw data of bikesharing within three American cities January to June 2017
+- the user can filter via city and different time frames like month or day
+- based on the user´s input specific statistical data is computed and displayed

 ### Files used
 Include the files used